How to Connect to Your Home Network via WireGuard VPN Server in OPNsense

 Warning

-You should choose an address range that falls outside the range of the other networks you have set up in OPNsense as well as any network(s) where you are connecting from.
+You should choose an address range that falls outside the range of the other networks you have set up in OPNsense for your local network(s) as well as any remote network(s) where you are connecting from.

 Click the “Save” button.